Parth099/College-Notes/College Math/Probability Theory I/Chapter 9/Central Limit Theorem for Bernoulli Trials.md

 See that $\epsilon = \frac{1}{\sqrt{npq}}$
 This has something to do with the new deviation of the $S_n^*$.

+Or we can view it like *this*:
+See that the normal density is **continuous**, that is the area under the curve is $\mathbf{1}$.
+Since the spike graph is built on the binomial distribution: the sum of the spikes is $\mathbf{1}$.
+This is why we cannot compare the two graphs.
+Recall that integration is simply the width times the height.
+Moreover, what we are doing for the binomial graph is simply summing the heights.
+If we divide by the height we can obtain the correct height.

 Thus we can multiply each spike by $\frac{1}{\epsilon} = \sqrt{npq}$ to attain the proper height.